 Earth Science Honours 4440

-GEOS4440 is a workshop-based and self-directed course that develops a student's skills in compiling and presenting the Honours research thesis and definding the thesis results at a viva voce.
+GEOS4440 is a workshop-based and self-directed course that develops a student's skills in compiling and presenting the Honours research thesis and defining the thesis results at a viva voce.
 It is conducted on an individual basis by the student's Honours research supervisor(s) and via a workshop on thesis writing and thesis seminar presentation in the Earth Sciences.
 The course operates in conjunction with GEOS4430 which is devoted to data analysis and presentation.
 GEOS4440 focuses on the discussion and presentation of the research findings, their reconciliation with existing the existing literature and the development of written and graphic material.
 This culminates in the submission of a written thesis.

 The course also involves developing and delivering a seminar presenting the major research findings made by the student.
 The student's work is subjected to critical oral review by examiners and other staff and peers.
 The seminar provides the students with an opportunity to defend their results and interpretation.
 The course culminates in the submission of a post-examination corrected thesis.
-This course does not count with GEOS4221.

 1. Advanced competency in developing and communicating research findings in a 100-page thesis.